 Loose Exhaust Header

-Just for clarification, a motorcycle exhaust header is the metal pipe connected directly to the engine, and an exhaust pipe is the last foot or two of pipe that can be disconnected or unbolted.
+Just for clarification, a motorcycle exhaust header is the metal pipe connected directly to the engine, and an exhaust pipe is the last foot or two of exhaust pipe that can be disconnected or unbolted.
 So when I say a loose header can cause the problem, I’m referring to the section directly next to the engine where the hot fumes are pushed out of the exhaust valve immediately after being combusted.

 I was once working on a BMW R80 for a friend and the threads on the backside of the cylinder head were damaged (as usual).
 We were having a hard time getting the exhaust nut to tighten down onto the cylinder head and finally we decided to just try it how it was.
 We started up the motorcycle and immediately there was loud popping coming from that side of the engine.
 The exhaust was escaping around that loose exhaust nut.